 The Route: there are several ways to the top.
 Like Mont Ventoux there is one road that climbs over the top and drops down and then forks off in different directions.
 This piece looks at the climb from Culoz via the “Lacets” or hairpins.
 The D120 is 18.3km long and averages 6.9%.

 The Feel: The start in Culoz isn’t promising.
 There’s little of interest in the town, the kind of place where people are drinking beers in the morning and it took several laps of the town to find a bakery to get a pre-ride croissant.
 It’s famous as the home town of Christophe Lemaitre, the 100m/200m specialist in athletics.
 Perhaps he saw Culoz and wanted to get out quick?
 Running is easier than climbing the Grand Colombier, the road starts steep.
-The mountain dominates the town with its cliff faces, look carefully and you can see a diagonal line scratched across, that’s road you’ll be on.
+The mountain dominates the town with its cliff faces, look up and you can see a diagonal line scratched across the cliff face: that’s road you’ll be on.

-Because it’s steep you gain height fast and through the vineyards you see the Rhone valley and the Lac du Bourget, France’s largest lake and beyond it the Alps, a view that’s part breathtaking, part geography lesson.
+Because it’s steep you gain height fast.
+First through the vineyards you see the Rhone valley and the Lac du Bourget, France’s largest lake and beyond it the Alps, a view that’s part breathtaking, part geography lesson.
 The road edges along the cliffs to the soon-to-be famous lacets or hairpins.

 These bends are odd, they wind up around a promontory of rock, almost like a tower in the corner of a castle where you ride up a spiral staircase to the ramparts.
 As magical as this sounds it’s just steep and twisty.

-Forums often mention the heat.
-The first part of the climb is south-facing and parts of it have a rock wall to radiate the heat back at you but most of the climb is shaded, press on through the exposed part and you’ll find it easier in the woodland and once past the hairpins the slope eases and the road is a very long ramp until you switch back in the opposite direction and the road rears up, more 10-12% sections await and a short downhill section brings relief but just means that 3% gradient above is an average and not reality.
+Online forums often mention the heat.
+The first part of the climb is south-facing and parts of it have a rock wall to radiate the heat back at you but most of the climb is shaded, press on through the exposed part and you’ll find it easier in the woodland.
+Once past the famous hairpins the slope eases and the road is a very long ramp until you switch back in the opposite direction and the road rears up, more 10-12% sections await and a short downhill section brings relief but just means that 3% gradient above is a statistical average and not reality.